Millfield: History

 Millfield was founded in 1935 by Jack Meyer (referred to at Millfield as "Boss"), following his return from India with seven Indian boys, six of whom were princes.
+Among these Indian princes included Meghrajji III, the last ruling Maharaja of Dhrangadhra-Halvad.
 The school started in the mansion built and originally owned by the Clark family, who owned and ran the shoe manufacturer Clarks.

-Meyer, educated at Haileybury and Imperial Service College, adhered to the philanthropic aim, known at the school as The Millfield Mix: "...to nurture talent by providing the very best facilities, teaching, coaching and opportunities in which young people can exercise and explore their abilities; and to give awards to those in financial need."
+Meyer, educated at Haileybury and Imperial Service College, adhered to the philanthropic aim, known at the school as The Millfield Mix: "to nurture talent by providing the very best facilities, teaching, coaching and opportunities in which young people can exercise and explore their abilities; and to give awards to those in financial need."

-In 1939, the school became one of the first independent schools to become co-educational.
-Over the years, the school acquired land and houses around the locale, and as a result there were many boarding houses within a 10-mile (16-kilometre) radius of the original site; this resulted in boarders living at houses or billets in the outlying villages – being bussed in and out for lessons and meals.
+In 1939, the school was one of the first independent schools to become co-educational.
+Over the years, the school acquired land and houses within 10 miles (16 kilometres) of its campus.
+These were largely turned into boarding houses for students.
 The girls' boarding house was at Ashcott House from 1967 until 1984.

-Over recent years, many of these houses have been sold and the proceeds invested in new on-campus boarding houses.
-There are currently three remaining country boarding houses occupied by male pupils.
+Many of these houses have been sold and the proceeds invested in new on-campus boarding houses.
+There are three remaining country boarding houses occupied by male pupils.

-In the 1990s the school gained a reputation for drug and alcohol use among the pupils and a teacher was charged with assaulting a female pupil.
-In response, the school says that it takes a pragmatic approach to dealing with these problems; the school offers drugs counselling where appropriate, and for periodical visits to the school by police officers with sniffer dogs.
-Any pupils who are found with any illegal substances are immediately expelled.
+In the 1990s, the school gained a reputation for drug and alcohol use among the pupils and a teacher was charged with assaulting a female pupil.
+Any pupils found with any illegal substances are immediately expelled.

-In 2005 the school was one of fifty independent schools which were found guilty of running an illegal price-fixing cartel, exposed by The Times, which had allowed them to drive up fees for thousands of parents.
-Each school was required to pay a nominal penalty of £10,000 and all agreed to make ex-gratia payments totalling £3 million into a trust designed to benefit pupils who attended the schools during the period in respect of which fee information was shared.
+In 2005, the school was one of fifty independent schools found guilty of running an illegal price-fixing cartel, exposed by The Times, which allowed them to drive up fees for thousands of parents.
+Each school was required to pay a nominal penalty of £10,000 and all agreed to make ex gratia payments totalling £3 million into a trust designed to benefit pupils who attended the schools when the collusion took place.